 Here is a great example of a pitch sent by our good friend Remy from DateID.com which got him an interview with AARP (click on the image to enlarge):

-Here is a great example of a media pitch sent by our good friend Gaetano from Nextiva a small business phone system company to write at a publication (click on the image to enlarge):
+Here is a great example of a media pitch sent by our good friend Gaetano from Nextiva a voip phone service company to write at a publication (click on the image to enlarge):

 Here is one of my most favorite examples of how to pitch data and survey results to gauge interest of a journalist from Brian Dean of Backlinko: